ryoshumei/HotelBookingWeb/README.md

 1. Clone the repository to your local machine.

-2. Edit the database connection settings in "src/main/resources/application.properties" to match your environment.
+2. Edit the database connection settings in 'src/main/resources/application.properties' or set them as Environment Variables to match your local environment.

 3. The default port is 8090.
 This can be changed in "application.properties" if desired.